slobentanzer/causality_perspective_2023/manuscript.md

 ### Dichotomy of scaling (data-driven) and bias injection (knowledge-driven)

-The debate between adopting scaling strategies ([Glossary][Scaling hypothesis]) versus the injection of biases ([Glossary][Bias (machine learning)]) from PK ([Glossary][Prior knowledge]) highlights a fundamental tension in modern biomedical research.
+The debate between adopting [scaling][Scaling hypothesis] strategies versus the injection of [biases][Bias (machine learning)] from [prior knowledge][Prior knowledge] highlights a fundamental tension in modern biomedical research.
 The "Bitter Lesson" suggests a preference for general-purpose learning algorithms that scale with computational resources, implicitly learning biases from data.
 However, complex models often pose significant computational challenges; many models are limited to network sizes unfeasibly small for biological inference, and feedback loops are often excluded [@doi:10.1007/s10208-022-09581-9].
 Conversely, explicitly injecting biases from PK can lead to more specialised and efficient models that can generalise using relatively little training data, but may not scale.
 Hybrid models represent a promising middle ground, combining the scalability of generalist models with the efficiency and specificity provided by tailored biases.
-Researchers often rely on intuition to determine which biases to inject, understanding that while no single model may universally excel (reflecting the "No Free Lunch" theorems, [Glossary]['No Free Lunch' Theorems]), the blend of generalisation through scaling and specialisation through bias injection might provide a robust framework for tackling complex biomedical challenges.
+Researchers often rely on intuition to determine which biases to inject, understanding that while no single model may universally excel (reflecting the ["No Free Lunch" theorems]['No Free Lunch' Theorems]), the blend of generalisation through scaling and specialisation through bias injection might provide a robust framework for tackling complex biomedical challenges.

 ### Theoretical foundations: interventions and inductive biases